What protections are offered by the wording “without prejudice”? Learn how “without prejudice” can affect your legal communications.

 - The conduct is incompatible with the employee’s duty as an employee.

-Compensation for unjust termination
+Compensation and remedies for unjust termination

 Contact Gibbs Wright Litigation Lawyers